gradual-verification/gvc0/docs/impl_field_access.md

     acc(from.val) && acc(from.next) && listSeg(from.next, to)
 ```

-A statically specified function calls an `imprecise` function, and it has `acyclic(l)` as a statically verified precondition.
+Then, a statically specified function calls an `imprecise` function, and it has `acyclic(l)` as a statically verified precondition.

 ```
 void traverse(List l, Node* node){